Saadia Sehar Haidari

 Haidari has received numerous accolades.
 She has been selected to attend many international programs and seminars on photojournalism and had the opportunity to visit Washington under the U.S.-Pakistan cultural exchange program.
 She is national and international award-winning journalist.
-Saadia received the "Best photojournalist of the year award" by AGAHI AWARDS.
-She was declared ‘Media Woman of the Year’ by the Excellence Award Foundation and the Ministry of Information and Broadcasting in 2009.She was awarded Press Freedom Award 2011.
+Saadia received the "Best photojournalist of the year award" by Agahi Award.
+She was declared ‘Media Woman of the Year’ by the Excellence Award Foundation and the Ministry of Information and Broadcasting in 2009.
+She was awarded Press Freedom Award 2011.

 She has appeared on Al Jazeera Arabic, VOA and PTV television news channels.
 The National Press Photographer's Association (NPPA) has ranked her among the top tier photojournalists of Pakistan.